The Best-Dressed Male Celebrities At Wimbledon 2023

 Roger Federer and David Beckham

-David Beckham and Roger Federer posed together for a picture at Wimbledon 2023, what could possibly be more iconic?
+David Beckham and Roger Federer posing together for a picture at Wimbledon 2023, what could possibly be more iconic?
 Well, how about their dashing ensembles?

 The duo gave all attendees a major lesson in suiting up.
 They both opted for classic colours, with Federer going for a crisp white suit paired with a classic white shirt and a tweed tie that gave an extra edge to his look.
 Beckham, on the other hand, went for a Ralph Lauren suit in a camel shade and paired it with a statement-printed brown tie.